Analyzing customer distribution using Pega Value Finder

 - Click View.

 Note that you do not see any groups identified by the system because of the low number of customers receiving only irrelevant actions.
-Similarly, you can also inspect the Only irrelevant actions after applicability and suitability customer categories.Note: To see what groups can be discovered by the system, you must increase the Propensity threshold.
+Similarly, you can also inspect the Only irrelevant actions after applicability and suitability customer categories, if available.Note: To see what groups can be discovered by the system, you must increase the simulation propensity in the Value Finder settings.
 This results in an increased number of customers with only irrelevant actions.
-Best practice is to keep the Propensity threshold at 5%, but for training purposes it needs to be increased.
+Best practice is to keep the simulation propensity to the recommended value, but for training purposes it needs to be increased.

-- Click the gear icon to the right of Relevant action.
+- Click the gear icon to the right of Help button.

 - Click Submit.

-- Expand the Only irrelevant actions after eligibility customer category to understand the recommendations and the top discovered customer groups after the Propensity threshold modification.
+- Expand the Only irrelevant actions after suitability customer category to understand the recommendations and the top discovered customer groups after the Propensity threshold modification.

-The number of customers in this category has increased as a result of increasing the relevant action threshold.
+The number of customers in this category has increased as a result of increasing the simulation propensity.

 - Click View.